artemrys/smokerino-backend/.github/ISSUE_TEMPLATE/add_to_project.md

+---
+name: add_to_project
+about: Adds user to the project
+title: "[ADD TO PROJECT]"
+labels: add_to_project
+assignees: artemrys

+---

-**Add to project**
+**Add user to project**

-Please provide your email so I can add you to the project.
+Please provide your email so you can be invited to the project.